Chapter IV – The Jewel

 Kagome heard his jealousy and hardened again.
 "Well you don't own the air," she pushed the covers off and crawled across the mattress.
 "And I'll mention whoever I like."

 Kouga tried not to growl, but it rose out of his mouth, filling the room.
 "I wasn't saying you couldn't."

 "You sure?"
 She accused, rising to her knees.
 "You go on and on about Inu-Yasha and I. Don't like being treated the same?
 He's not threatened when I voice my opinions."

 "Yet you don't like to fight?"

 "Yeah," he glowered.
 "Because I'm DIFFERENT," his shoulders and chest heaved.
 "When will that sink in?
 Why do I have to remind you so often?
 I can still love you and not want to get into a verbal sparring match over every little thing."

 "So this is little then?
 I'm overreacting?"

 Kouga growled again.
 "You're—," he stopped.
-Lifting his head, he whirled toward her desk.
-A familiar energy rose from its smooth wooden surface.
+Lifting his head, he whirled toward her desk, sensing a familiar energy rising from its smooth, wooden surface.
 "What—?"